waterswv/bryan-mierke-100-days-of-code/README.md

 As a practice we should always use SSL connections.
 To achieve this practice we can use the following code to create a self-signed cert so we can use the node HTTPS module durving dev; just be aware it doesn't demonstrate identity.

 **Day 12** SVG is Cool.
 HTML5 svg elements allow you to define a pattern and then use that pattern to fill an entire shape! `<defs> <pattern> <circle>` Code sample below.
 Ref: [MDN Example](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/pattern)

+**Day 13** Object destructuring in JS is a cool feature.
+Quickly access obj variables `const { name, age } = person`.
+You can even rename the variables in the event you want to be more specific or change details. i.e. `const { name: firstName, age } = person` Where name has been changed to firstName!

 ## Code Samples